 Flying Pig MarathonRunning ‧ Cincinnati26.2 mi • 13.1 mi • 6.2 mi • 3.1 mi • 1.0 mi

 About Marathons in the United States

-With the biggest crowds and magnificent cityscapes, marathons make up some of the most spectacular races held in the United States.
 People run marathons (or 26.2 miles) for many different reasons from a personal challenge to a public cause.
 What's consistent is the determination that brings everyone together to push through to the finish.
 The Boston Marathon alone has raised over $297 million for charity since 1986, and with an average time of 3h44m it is the fastest marathon in the United States.

 What are the best marathons?